|

 nematodes.

-beneficial nematodes are not present in high enough
+are generally not present in high enough numbers

-numbers to completely control soil pests like root weevils, white
+to completely control soil pests like root weevils, white grubs, and mole

 conventional pesticide.
 These nematodes are